- Map the Problem Areas and Bad Spots

 Another solution thats worth trying is to adjust what channel your router is using.

 Remember how I mentioned overlapping WiFi networks earlier?
 If you live in an urban setting, more than likely there are other people around you who are using the exact same channel on their WiFi router that you have on yours.

 When multiple routers are on the same channel and numerous devices are streaming, downloading, and uploading at the same time, slow connections most always occur.

 To change the WiFi channel that your router uses, you will need to access your routers settings and make the change there.
 Just like with moving your router around the house, this can require some testing before you find the channel that’s right for you.

 This generally doesn’t make quite as big of an impact as physically moving your router, but it is still worth the effort as it can have beneficial results.

 If none of these initial tasks provide you with the results that you’re looking for, then it may be time to shell out some cash to invest in better WiFi equipment.

 What you will want to do first is check and see if your router is of the older, 802.11g flavor.
-If this is the case, consider upgrading to one of the newer 802.11n or 802.11ac standards.
+If this is the case, consider upgrading to 802.11n or the newer 802.11ac standards.

 Along with upgrading to the 5GHz band, check into routers that are suitable for larger homes.
 A router that is made for a single-story house or an apartment will have drastically worse results when used in a multiple-story house.
-Checking the range of a router is as easy as doing a quick Internet search or looking at the packaging of said router at your local electronics store.
+Checking the range of a router is as easy as doing a quick Internet search.

 The first option is to purchase a WiFi repeater, bridge, or extender.
 These gadgets grab the signal your router is sending off and repeat it throughout your home.
 Strategically placing these devices throughout your house can produce fantastic results, and they often can be bought for as little as $25 online.